foolin/golem-lang/tools/docs/md/tour.md

 }
 ```

-`freeze()` only has an affect on Lists, Dicts, Sets and Structs.
+`freeze()` only has an effect on Lists, Dicts, Sets and Structs.
 All other values
 are already immutable, so calling `freeze()` on them has no effect

 Immutabilty and concurrency go hand in hand.
 By using immutable